pbarwell/CBHS-Robotics-CRASSAS-V5/Setup.md

 Run it by double-clicking the `.bat` file in Explorer, or by running it from Command Prompt.

-> **Windows note:** If you see a SmartScreen warning, click **More info → Run anyway**.
+> **Note:** If you see a SmartScreen warning, click **More info → Run anyway**.
 The script is not signed.
 Also be aware that the command taskkill /F /IM node.exe kills all Node processes including any Node-based tools.

 ---